 1. Countable Assets Limit.
 The nursing home resident is limited to $2,000 in “countable” assets.
 Most assets are counted against this limit, except for the home (in most instances), one automobile, a prepaid funeral plan, and personal belongings, such as clothing and furniture.
 The spouse of a nursing home resident is limited to about $120,000 in countable assets (the number is adjusted annually to reflect inflation).

 2. Transfer Penalty.
 Gifts of property to get under the above asset limits are penalized by a period of ineligibility for MassHealth if they occurred within five years of the application for benefits.
-While the actual rules for calculating the period of ineligibility, the effect of most gifts is that they cause five years of ineligibility from the date of the gift.
+While these are the actual rules for calculating the period of ineligibility, the effect of most gifts is that they cause five years of ineligibility from the date of the gift.
 However, penalties may be “cured” by the return of the gift, which MassHealth treats as if the original gift had never happened.